 - When you buy Toned in 90 days, you also gain access to Six-Pack Shred, Booty Builder, the V Shred Recipe Guide, and the Supplement Guide.
 (We already had access to all of these, so we can’t confirm or deny whether you actually get unlimited access!)

 - We’re not sure if this was intentional or not, but the follow-along and gym workouts are so different from one another that it’s like getting two programs for the price of one.
 The gym workouts focus on muscle-building, while the at-home workouts are cardio-oriented circuit workouts that’ll shred calories.
+They’re also both tailored to beginners so they don’t require supplemental prep routines to adapt your body first.

 - Even if you don’t wind up trying the “free” V Shred Recipe Guide, the Toned in 90 Days program comes with 50-something recipes divided between your five daily meals — breakfast, mid-morning snack, lunch, mid-afternoon snack, and dinner.